-One of the greatest needs identified through the CNA process of the Southeast campus is the need to get the parents and community more involved.
+One of the greatest needs identified through the CNA process of the Northwest campus is the need to get the parents and community more engaged.
 Often the parents of at-risk teenagers have all but given up on their children as they come to SWPS in hope of improving their child's chance of graduation.
 Parental interest in school involvement is at an all time low as they often put pressure on their children as they reach an employable age to support the family.
 While we have designed our program to meet the needs of this student by offering a flexible schedule for school and work, it remains a difficult task to have responsive parents or parents who want to be involved in supporting the school through representation on advisory committees of any kind to participate.
-However, the Southeast campus has been successful in involving parents in the Campus Improvement Process which includes their input on items in the CNA that were used to identify needs to be addressed by the TIPPS grant.
-In addition, the district leadership and SE Campus leadership have reached out to the community asking for support of this grant in areas where needs were identified.
+However, the Northwest campus has been successful in involving parents in the Campus Improvement Process which includes their input on items in the CNA that were used to identify needs to be addressed by the TIPPS grant.
+The TTIPS Grant Committee reviewed parent/student/staff responses to surveys from Snapshot Collection Data provided by Region 20.

+In addition, the district leadership and NW Campus leadership have reached out to the community asking for support of this grant in areas where needs were identified.
 For example, our greatest curriculum need is a gymnasium for physical education and basketball for the athletic program.
 MacArthur Park Church of God has indicated that they will allow us to use their facility for a small fee to reimburse utilities under this grant.